Creating the Perfect Garden for Fort Worth Fall

 Freshen Up with Flowers

-Soon temperatures will start to dip, and there are countless flowers and ground covers that thrive in Fort Worth’s fall climate.
+Soon temperatures will start to dip, and there are countless flowers and ground covers that thrive in Dallas and Fort Worth’s fall climate.
 If you are looking to invest in some perennials that pop up with gorgeous fall colors, try adding zinnias and homestead verbena to the mix.
 Look for zinnias with a rusty red hue and fewer petals.
 Zinnias are easy to grow and offer up an abundance of blooms.
 These flowers are perfect for cutting if you like to keep fresh flowers in the house over the fall as well.
 For a bolder color, plant deep purple blossoms like those found on homestead verbena in your garden.
 Homestead verbena blooms from June to November and quickly fills open spaces with delicate blossoms and dark green foliage.
 Both of these flowers represent the spirit of autumn and attract butterflies to your garden.

 Garden Prep for Winter